olson-sean-k/olson-sean-k.github.io/_posts/2018-02-06-introducing-plexus.md

 ![I have no idea what I'm doing.](http://m.quickmeme.com/img/1c/1c491f71b689e82d6e838b5d8ce5cbdfef41723662d1ce5e5cf34f32ae60a7a3.jpg)

-I'm easily distracted and it turned out that polygonal mesh processing is an interesting topic.
+I'm easily distracted and it turns out that polygonal mesh processing is an interesting topic!
 I don't have very much experience with graphics programming or meshes as either a programmer or an artist.
-My hope is that coming to this fresh may introduce some novel perspectives (even if atypical).
+My hope is that coming to this fresh may introduce some interesting and useful perspectives.

 Below are a few high level goals of the Plexus project: